ColstonBod-oy/weird-java-kotlin-notes/README.md

 <!-- MAP CHARACTERS TO AN ARRAY -->
 ## Map Characters To An Array

-The information I used for this example can be found on [GeeksforGeeks](https://www.geeksforgeeks.org/sort-string-characters/), which shows how to sort a string of characters by using the following method, and [Stack Overflow](https://stackoverflow.com/questions/17984975/convert-int-to-char-in-java), which shows how to convert an integer to a character.
+&emsp;&emsp;The information I used for this example can be found on [GeeksforGeeks](https://www.geeksforgeeks.org/sort-string-characters/), which shows how to sort a string of characters by using the following method, and [Stack Overflow](https://stackoverflow.com/questions/17984975/convert-int-to-char-in-java), which shows how to convert an integer to a character.

 ### 12a-J Example